So you've got your 4G smartphone, but what if you want a 4G tablet, too? Which one is best for your needs? Let us tell you what's out there.

 Check Your Coverage

-Having 4G support on your device sure is fun, but you need to check if you’re in a 4G coverage area first.
-No good getting your new phone home and figuring out it can’t do the speeds it says on the tin.
-You can search for your address on Telstra’s 4G maps here and Optus’ here.
+Having 4G support on your device sure is fun, but you need to check if you're in a 4G coverage area first.
+No good getting your new phone home and figuring out it can't do the speeds it says on the tin.
+You can search for your address on Telstra's 4G maps here and Optus' here.
 MVNOs like Virgin Mobile run on the Optus network, but if you want to be sure, it has coverage maps also.
-Vodafone currently doesn’t support 4G.
-For that, you’ll be waiting until next year.
+Vodafone is a new entrant into the 4G race, and you can check out its coverage offerings right here.

 Research Your Device